Research News

 Hints & tips to help your birds and other garden visitors this winter

-As the autumn leaves start to fall and the weather is starting to turn colder, one thing we must all remember to do is give a little extra help to our songbirds and other wildlife over the winter.
+As the autumn leaves start to fall and the weather is starting to turn colder, let's try to remember to give a little extra help to our songbirds and other wildlife over the winter.

 We know that birds and other animals can survive without our help, however this is the hardest time of year.
 Natural food sources are in short supply and with it being so cold, they need extra food to keep their energy levels up to stay warm.

-This is where you can help; we've put together a few simple ideas to try for a safe and inviting garden this winter.
+This is where you can help; we've put together a few simple ideas to hopefully make your garden safe and inviting this winter.

 Offer a wide variety of food

-Offer them a variety of food, especially fatty foods which are high in protein:
+Offer birds a variety of food, especially fatty foods which are high in protein:

-• Fat balls, fat cakes & Flutter Butter are extremely popular in the winter months.
-They can contain lard or beef suet, giving our feather friends plenty of energy in the cold months. - These can be purchased from most garden centres or large stores or why not try making your own at home, an activity children thoroughly enjoy.
-However please do not use chicken, turkey or vegetable fat, as these can be transferred onto the birds' feathers during preening, clogging feathers and hindering flight.
+• Fat balls, fat cakes & flutter butter are extremely popular with birds in the winter months.
+They can contain lard or beef suet, giving our feathered friends plenty of energy in the cold months.
+These can be bought from most garden centres or large stores, or why not try making your own at home, a fun rainy day activity for children.
+However don't use chicken, turkey or vegetable fat, as these can be transferred onto the birds' feathers during preening, clogging feathers and hindering flight.

-• Our birds love peanuts, but please do buy peanuts especially for birds, other sources may not have been checked for aflatoxin and could be harmful to birds.
-We would also recommend finely chopped nuts instead of whole, so they don't get stuck in their throats - alternatively offer nuts in specialist nut feeders so that the birds have to mash at the nuts to get to them.
+• Our birds love peanuts, but do buy peanuts especially for birds, other sources may not have been checked for aflatoxin and could be harmful to birds.
+We would also recommend finely chopped nuts instead of whole, nuts so they don't get stuck in throats.
+Or you can put nuts in specialist nut feeders so that the birds have to mash at the nuts to get to them.

-• Seed mixes are another hit in our gardens, however, we would recommend you avoid the cheaper versions which contain larger seeds such as barley, lentils or split peas, which are only really eaten by bigger birds such as pigeons.
+• Seed mixes are another hit in our gardens, however, we'd recommend you avoid the cheaper versions which contain larger seeds such as barley, lentils or split peas, which are only really eaten by bigger birds like pigeons.

-• Sunflower hearts & seeds are another firm favourite but did you know the black sunflower seed is better than a stripy one?
-The black seed has a higher fat content so are much better for birds.
-Sunflower hearts don’t have husks that some seeds have.
-This means birds use less energy, as de-husking will not be required and there will be less waste (and mess) at your feeding station.
+• Sunflower hearts and seeds are another firm favourite, but did you know the black sunflower seed is better than a stripy one?
+The black seed has a higher fat content so is much better for birds.
+Sunflower hearts don’t have husks unlike some other seeds.
+This means birds use less energy, as they don't need to de-husk the seeds and so there will be less waste (and mess) at your feeding station.

-• Our birds also love a range of fresh and dried fruit (please soak your dried fruit first to avoid it expanding in the bird's tummy).
-Raisins, apples and bananas are firm favourites, but do be aware if putting out sultanas, as if you have a dog they can be harmful to them.
+• Our birds also love a range of fresh and dried fruit (soak your dried fruit first to avoid it expanding in the bird's tummy).
+Raisins, apples and bananas are firm favourites, but do be aware if putting out sultanas, as they can be harmful to dogs.

-• Birds also enjoy other common household foods such as uncooked porridge oats, bacon rind, small amounts of cake or biscuit crumbs (robins love a bit of Christmas cake), cooked unsalted rice, small amounts of mild grated cheese and unsalted dry breakfast cereal e.g. Cheerios or corn flakes.
+• Birds also enjoy other common household foods such as uncooked porridge oats, bacon rind, small amounts of cake or biscuit crumbs (robins love a bit of Christmas cake), cooked unsalted rice, small amounts of mild grated cheese and unsalted dry breakfast cereal such as Cheerios or corn flakes.

 Do NOT feed:

-• Bread, especially white bread; it is not a high quality food and will not give them the energy they need to survive.
+• Bread, especially white bread; it is not a high quality food and will not give birds the energy they need to survive.

 • Milk can upset their tummies and make them very poorly, as can mouldy or stale food.